Skip to main content

 ITIL 4 – Why and Why NOW?

 To Understand Why and Why NOW, I will use some of the “Guiding Principles” that are the golden chords steaming through all practices defined in ITIL 4.
 These guiding principles are themes throughout the concepts and precepts that were discussed in a recent ITIL 4 Foundation certification class.
 Practitioners and thought leaders gathered together from all over the world to discuss and learn more about ITIL 4 best practices There are seven guiding principles discussed in ITIL 4.
 I will begin with these three to answer the question: Why and Why Now?
-Focus on Value ITIL 4 is a holistic approach for managing value.
+Focus on Value ITIL 4 is a holistic approach to managing value.
 Based on the Service Value System and the integration of dimensions that tie together practices, ITIL 4 enables speed to value for all service providers.
-Value is the results of all of our people, practices, and technology.
+Value is the result of all of our people, practices, and technology.
 Value is what we deliver.
 ITIL 4 stresses the need to co-create value with all stakeholders none more important than with the customer.
-If we are
+If we are going